GHeinzelmann/FEtool-old/README.md

 $AMBERHOME/miniconda/bin/python FEtool.py -i input.in -s equil

-This command will create an ./equil folder, with one folder for each of the docked poses.
+This command will create an ./equil folder, with one folder inside for each of the docked poses (pose0, pose1, etc.).
 In order to run the simulations inside each folder, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
 The number of simulations and the applied restraints will depend on the _release_eq_ array defined in the input file.

 ## Preparation